Azure/ARO-HCP/frontend/README.md

 ## Available endpoints

-> Note: If you need a test cluster.json file for some of the below API calls, you can generate one using [utils/create.go](./utils/create.go)
+> Note: If you need a test cluster.json file or node_pool.json for some of the below API calls, you can generate one using [utils/create.go](./utils/create.go)
-> `go run utils/create.go`
+> `go run utils/create.go -type cluster`
->
+> or
+> `go run utils/create.go -type node_pool`
 > Any Create/Get/Delete cluster calls below will expect a running CS in order to function for now